afal-muhammed/alyousuf/README.md

 # alyousuf

-A Django Project which lists the available jobs that are listed by the user
+A Django Project which lists the available jobs that are listed by the users

 Setup:
 create a virtualenv using virtualenv -p python3 envname<br>